shawntabrizi/awesome-polkadot/playbook.md

 - Blazing fast execution speeds compared to other blockchain VMs.[^43]
 - One of the largest functioning DAOs, managing the functionality of the network and tens of millions of dollars in assets for development.[^44]

+## Polkadot Comparisons

+- Ethereum: Polkadot realized Ethereum's scaling vision, first delivered by co-founder Dr. Gavin Wood. [^51]
+- Solana: Unlike Solana, Polkadot scales without compromising Web3 principles of decentralization and security.[^52]
+- Cosmos: Unlike Cosmos, Polkadot provides shared security and secure interoperability.[^53]
+- Avalanche: Subnets in Avalanche are not as flexible as applications on Polkadot, and subnets do not provide shared security or secure interoperability.[^54]
+- Layer 2s: Layer 2 solutions face performance issues, unpredictable fees, and fragmented interoperability due to non-native support for rollups.[^55]

 [^1]: Learn more about Web3:
 	- The first time the term "Web3" was used: https://gavwood.com/dappsweb3.html
 	- A blog post describing the importance of Web3: https://gavofyork.medium.com/why-we-need-web-3-0-5da4f2bf95ab